UCLM-ARCO/debian/README.md

 # ARCO Debian repository

-Debian packages are at: <https://uclm-arco.github.io/debian/>
+Debian repository is at: <https://uclm-arco.github.io/debian/>

 ## Upload new packages